255 N. Main Street,

-No one has favorited this theater yet
+1 person favorited this theater

 The Auditorium was built as a multi-purpose facility.
 It always had two separate theatre halls.
 From the 1925 brochure these were known as the Concert Hall (seating 2,500) and the North Hall (seating 6,500).
 Total 9,000 with a possible increase to 12,000.
 These other seats were between the two prosceniums (at Balcony level) and were clearly visible backstage throughout the life of the theatre though they hadn’t been used in decades.
 The stage was about two-thirds of the way down and originally had flying proscenium arches and a stage floor that could be lowered.
 Thus, the entire building could be one vast amphitheatre.
 The double page view in the 1925 brochure is looking from the North Hall across the stage into the South Hall with the arches raised and the stage floor raised to platform height.
 The asbestos safety curtain in the North Hall was called the Wonder Curtain, as it was soundproof as well as fireproof so both halls could be used simultaneously.
-Each side had a colored entrance and balcony; each side had a Kimball pipe organ.
+Each side had an entrance and balcony for African-Americans; each side had a Kimball 5 manual pipe organ.
 The North Hall was equipped with projection equipment and Al Jolson in “The Jazz Singer” was screened in 1929.

 During its long career, windows were bricked up, chandeliers removed, neon cove lighting installed and the prosceniums made permanent.
 That did not prevent the stage floor from being lowered for circuses, ice shows and other arena events until the Mid-South Coliseum was built in 1963.
 The final remodeling included permanent theatre seating in the North Hall and the stage floor was fixed in the raised position.